MrYsLab/python_banyan/docs/examples_intro.md

 You may change it
 using a [command-line option described below](#the-backplanes-command-line-options)

-The backplane's **IP Address** is shown next to the backplane name.
-The backplane always uses the **IP address** of the computer on which it is run and is not user-configurable.
+The backplane always uses the computer's IP address on which it is run and is not user-configurable.
 This address is auto-discovered.

 The **Subscriber and Publisher Ports** are also displayed.
 For applications that will run on a single computer, the default ports should be accepted.
 These